icebob/moleculer-java-site/docs/networking.md

 ## Serializers

-Transporter needs a serializer module which serializes & deserializes the transferred packets.
+Transporter needs a Serializer module which serializes & deserializes the transferred packets.
-The default serializer is the `JsonSerializer` but there are several built-in serializer.
+The default Serializer is the `JsonSerializer` but there are several built-in Serializer.

 ### JSON Serializer

-This is the built-in default serializer.
+This is the built-in default Serializer.
-It serializes the packets to JSON string and deserializes the received data to packet.
+It serializes the packets to JSON string and deserializes the received JSON bytes to `Tree` objects.
-The speed of JSON serializers in Java and JavaScript is very good, JSON serialization is usually faster than most binary serializers.
+The performance of JSON Serializers in Java and JavaScript is very good, JSON serialization is usually faster than most binary Serializers.
-This serializer is compatible with the JavaScript/Node version of Moleculer.
+This Serializer is compatible with the JavaScript/Go version of Moleculer.

 ```java
 NatsTransporter transporter = new NatsTransporter("nats://nats.server:4222");